gsx0/TDP-codes/README.md

 # TDP-codes
 TDP-code example dataset: Flower17
-We show experimental settings of three partitions (two tasks, i.e., two scales of inputs for extracting VGG-19 features) on Flower17 datasets.
+We show experimental settings of three partitions (two tasks, i.e., two scales as inputs for extracting VGG-19 features) on Flower17 datasets.
 Due to that the extracted deep CNN features are large, we can not upload them through github; authors can extract features by themselves, or contact me, then I will send you the extracted features through other ways.